There’s never been a greater opportunity to own a gym… at home, in your basement, garage or whatever free room you designate as the workout oasis.

-The effectiveness of kettlebell training is undeniable, supported by lab data and thousands of personal testomonials (self-testing is an amazing tool to leverage).
+The effectiveness of kettlebell training is undeniable, supported by lab data and thousands of personal case studies (self-testing is an amazing tool to leverage).

 Slamballs (no bounce)

 The slam ball is a must-have for developing upper body power.
 Overhead floor slams and various rotational/chest press throws make this piece of equipment essential.
-Unless you’re looking for a ball that rebounds, go for the “no bounce” option, it will save your face.
+Unless you’re looking for a ball that rebounds, I suggest buying “no bounce” option, it will save your face.
 No bounce balls are also suitable for throwing against brick and mortar walls (rotational and chest press throws).

 Suspension trainers are the most portable piece of exercise equipment on the market.
 Leveraging bodyweight, angles and body position will re-invent your workouts.
 If you’re looking to get a workout in while traveling, pack your suspension trainer and you’ll never be without.